toddaustin07/phonepresence/README.md

 ## SmartThings Integration
 An alternate version of this application is available that will allow for full integration with SmartThings.
 It requires my bridge server (https://github.com/toddaustin07/edgebridge) and LAN Presence Edge driver available at this test channel: https://api.smartthings.com/invitation-web/accept?id=8f025878-71e3-4bb4-bbac-5dd37b1a27eb

+It also requires **Python 3.7** or later to be on the computer where you will be running the phonetrack application.
+If a Windows .exe file is preferred, please contact me and I can provide that.

 ### phonetrack.cfg
 Note that the configuration file for this alternate version contains additional settings, of which the *bridge_address* value **must** be configured along with the phone IP addresses and names as outlined in the instructions above.
 The config file also allows for turning on or off console or file logging: simply change the respective configuration line to a 'yes' or 'no'.

 ### SmartThings device settings
 The LAN Presence Edge driver, when installed on your hub, will create a LAN Presence device when an Add device / Scan nearby operation is done in the SmartThings mobile app.
 Once that device is created, its device settings must be configured as follows:
-- LAN Device Name:  this must match the name you used to identify the cellphone IP you specified in the phonetrack.cfg file
+- **LAN Device Name**:  this must match the name you used to identify the cellphone IP you specified in the phonetrack.cfg file; avoid blanks and special characters
-- LAN Device Address:  this must be the IP:port address where the phonetrack app is running (*not* the actual cellphone).
+- **LAN Device Address**:  this must be the IP:port address where the **phonetrack app** is running (*not* the cellphone itself).
 For example if you have the phonetrack app running on a computer with IP address 192.168.1.200, then the LAN Device Address you must provide is **192.168.1.200:50001**.
 The address must include the port number, which by default is 50001 (but can be changed in the phonetrack.cfg file)
-- Bridge Address: this must be the IP:port address where the forwarding bridge server is running.
+- **Bridge Address**: this must be the IP:port address where the forwarding bridge server is running.
 For example if you have the edgebridge app running on a computer with IP address 192.168.1.250, then the Bridge Address you must provide is **192.168.1.250:8088**.
 The address must include the port number, which by default is 8088 (but can be changed in an optional edgebridge.cfg file)